FOSSEE/sees/versionControl/handOut.rst

 Why Use Version Control
 =======================

-One of idea behind Version Control Tools was to build onto very first step which can be creating a empty file, or writting a first buggy program for assignment, rather then simply loose it.
+One of idea behind Version Control Tools was to build onto very first step which can be creating a empty file, or writing a first buggy program for assignment, rather then simply loose it.
 So here are some reasons why is automated version control needed:

     - It will track the history and evolution of a project, so one don't have to do it manually.
 It allows to track what changes where made, when were they made, by whom and why.
     - For a team of people working on same project, revision control software makes it easier to collaborate.
 For example, when people more or less simultaneously make potentially incompatible changes, the software will help them to identify and resolve those conflicts.